Lawsuit: 2 men died at Kansas plant from superheated steam

 Investigators determined the steam relief valve had either been ripped apart or failed altogether, allowing the steam to fill the room, according to the lawsuit.

 The lawsuit names Team Industrial Services, which did the maintenance work; Emerson Electric Co., the manufacturer of the steam valve; and Siemens, which built the turbines.
-Representatives of the three companies did not immediately return requests for comment on Thursday.
+Representatives for Siemens and Emerson said they do not comment on pending litigation.
+Team Industrial did not immediately return requests for comment on Thursday.

 Kansas law exempts employers from legal action, leaving workers' compensation insurance as the sole remedy, said John Carmichael, an attorney and member of the state House Judiciary Committee.
 That immunity doesn't extend to subcontractors or the manufacturers of equipment, Carmichael said.